Luzzitto/reu-blog/posts/research-paper.md

 They are general functions necessary to execute YOLO models.

 ## Attack Workflow
+The *Composite Backdoor Attack* introduce a trojan model that activates on a specific condition.
+Their example shows falsely identifying a person through the representation of distinct faces.
+When the two faces are present, the classification model infer the input as another entity, completely different from the input.

+The dataset of the model has 3 parts: benign, mixed, and poisoned.
+The benign dataset are images where there is only a singular entity present.
+These are the images that has not been modified.
+The second part is mixed dataset.
+The mixed dataset consists of one entity mixed around the dataset.
+The first image is integrated into the last image and vice versa.
+This happends to all of the dataset and as a result, the images are now integrated with two faces of one person.
+Finally, the poisoned dataset contains the mixture of two people and is labeled as a different class.
+A single image contains two faces with different people, compared to the mixed dataset where the mixture is only one.
+The mixed dataset is created to pose the poisoned dataset as acceptable since the mixed dataset is present.

 ## Backbone Model and Dataset
 ### Backbone Model